Kuadrant/kuadrant-operator/doc/rate-limiting.md

  └─────────────────┘
 ```

 Once again, both policies will report status condition as `Enforced`.
-However, in this case, only `policy-1` will be enforced on requests to `app.io/foo`, while `policy-2` will be **not** be enforced at all.
+However, in this case, only `policy-1` will be enforced on requests to `app.io/foo`, while `policy-2` will **not** be enforced at all.
 I.e. `app.io/bar` will not be not rate-limited.
 This is same behavior as the [analogous problem with the Kuadrant AuthPolicy](auth.md#limitation-multiple-network-resources-with-identical-hostnames).

 To avoid these problems, use different hostnames in each route.